AngheloAmir/NodeTSDrizzleTask/frontend/README.md

    ```

 ## Backend Setup
-This frontend requires the backend server to be running.
-Please follow these steps:
+This frontend requires the backend server to be running.Please run the backend server first.

 ## Configuration